International Student Services

 How much do I need to attend UH Hilo per year?

-Students from the Pacific Islands that do not have a 4-year university pay 1.5 times the resident tuition rate, which is $5,508 per semester.
+Students who are citizens of the Compact of Free Association nations (FSM, Palau, and the Marshall Islands) pay $3,672 (tuition) and $247 (fees) for the Spring 2025 semester.
+Students from other Pacific Islands entities that do not have a 4-year university pay 1.5 times the resident tuition rate, which is $5,508 per semester.

 Can I work while I attend UH Hilo?